brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 Heroku.

-A suggested next step would be, if needed, set up your own hosted database, or redis server using this droplet or another server.
+A suggested next step would be, if needed, set up your own hosted database, or redis server using this server or another.

 A good chunk of the steps above were derived from DigitalOcean's wonderful [tutorial][10] and it's prerequisites.
 I changed the order, modified some steps and added additional steps.
-I also to it by illustrating how to setup multiple apps.
+I also added to it by illustrating how to setup multiple apps.

 If you've comments, as always please leave them below.